pytest-dev/pytest/HOWTORELEASE.rst

    Note that the "install" target of doc/en/Makefile defines where the rsync goes to, typically to the "latest" section of pytest.org.

-10. publish to pypi "devpi push pytest-2.6.2 pypi:NAME" where NAME is the name of pypi.python.org as configured in your ~/.pypirc file -- it's the same you would use with "setup.py upload -r NAME"
+11. publish to pypi "devpi push pytest-VERSION pypi:NAME" where NAME is the name of pypi.python.org as configured in your ~/.pypirc file -- it's the same you would use with "setup.py upload -r NAME"

-11. send release announcement to mailing lists:
+12. send release announcement to mailing lists:

    pytest-dev
    testing-in-python